 - Table scraps are off limits.
 Your dogs aren’t accustomed to fatty human foods and eating them could make them ill or give them tummy troubles.
 If they’re begging, you might want to put them in another room or give them a dog-friendly treat to distract them.

 - Give your dog a time-out.
 Oh, it’s not that your pup has been naughty, What you’re doing is giving her a space where she can “get away from it all” and just relax.
 If she loves her crate but it’s usually in the area where there is a lot of foot traffic on Thanksgiving, move it to a quiet space like your bedroom.
 Turn on DOGTV to distract and entertain her when she is in the quiet space.
 Give her high quality treats to distract her and give her something to do.
 Food puzzle toys are ideal for both entertaining and giving your dog a treat.

 From the DOGTV Family to yours, we wish you a wonderful Thanksgiving day if you celebrate.
 We also wish you a wonderful holiday season and a safe time with friends and family every time you celebrate!

-If you’ve never tried DOGTV, sign up for a FREE 14-day trial and keep your pup entertained and happy!
+If you’ve never tried DOGTV, sign up for a FREE trial and keep your pup entertained and happy!